 Before you integrate the Cequence UAP platform with MuleSoft, verify that your environment meets the following prerequisites:

-- Mulesoft runtime version 4.1.1 or newer
+- MuleSoft Runtime version 4.1.1 or newer

-- Java version 8 , 11, 17
+- Java version 8, 11, or 17

 - Maven version 3.9.6

-- Cequence UAP platform version 7.3.10 or newer
+- Cequence UAP platform version 7.7.x or newer

-- Generated ClientId and Secret
+- Generated client ID and secret

-- Access to the authentication and API edge endpoints from the
+- Access to the authentication and API edge endpoints from the Cequence UAP platform

 Generating a client ID and client secret